George Gordon, 5th Earl of Huntly: Biography

 Huntly made an agreement with Regent Moray at St Andrews on 14 May 1569.
 Huntly was to make up his quarrel with the Earl of Morton, repress rebellion amongst his former allies, and surrender a royal cannon kept at Huntly Castle.
 In return, Regent Moray would give the Earl and his followers a remission for all their crimes against the King since 11 June 1567, and promised an Act of Parliament to forgive his role as 'pretended Lieutenant to the Queen's Grace' between August 1568 and March 1569.

-After this temporary submission, continuing the Marian civil war, he gained possession of Edinburgh Castle, held a parliament, and captured Regent Lennox at Stirling.
+After this temporary submission, as the Marian civil war continued, Huntly gained possession of Edinburgh Castle, held a parliament in Edinburgh, and captured Regent Lennox at Stirling.
 His brother Adam Gordon of Auchindoun was his lieutenant in the north, and fought for Queen Mary in Aberdeenshire and the Mearns.

-Huntly also lent money to William Kirkcaldy of Grange who led the garrison at Edinburgh Castle.
-In return for his loans Kirkcaldy gave Huntly pieces of the jewelry of Mary Queen of Scots.
+On behalf of Queen Mary, Huntly had written in November 1570 to Agnes Keith, Countess of Moray about the royal jewel known as the Great H of Scotland.
+He made an inventory of the remaining royal jewels held in Edinburgh Castle on 28 August 1571 assisted by William Maitland of Lethington, Mary Fleming, James Balfour and Lady Seton.
+Huntly lent money to William Kirkcaldy of Grange who led the garrison at Edinburgh Castle.
+In return for his loans Kirkcaldy gave Huntly jewels as pledges.
 One piece, a gold garnishing for the queen's hair set with rubies, diamonds and pearls was returned to Regent Morton by Huntly's servant Alexander Drummond of Midhope in August 1573.
+Huntly signed receipts for these jewels which are kept in the National Archives of Scotland.

 In 1572 the Earl came to terms with the Regent Morton.
 He spent a few days with Morton at Dalkeith Palace in June 1574.

 He died at Strathbogie, four years later.
 An eyewitness description of his death, compiled by Richard Bannatyne, describes how he suffered a stroke, or a collapse caused by food-poisoning, while playing football.
 After the Earl died, a number of alleged supernatural events occurred, beginning with the sudden collapse of one of the servants.
 Three companions also collapsed and, when revived, complained of feeling cold.
 After the Earl's body was embalmed and taken to the chapel, his brother sat in the hall and heard unexplained sounds from the earl's chamber.